BitcoinErrorLog/graphiti/README.md

 **Edit Your Profile:**
 1. Click the extension icon
-2. Click "✏️ Edit Profile"
+2. Click "Edit Profile"
 3. Update your name, bio, avatar, status, and links
 4. Click "Save Profile" to sync to your homeserver

 **Export Recovery File (Key Backup):**
 1. Click the extension icon
-2. Click "✏️ Edit Profile"
+2. Click "Edit Profile"
 3. Scroll to "Key Backup" section
-4. Click "🔐 Export Recovery File"
+4. Click "Export Recovery File"
 5. Enter a strong passphrase (min 8 chars, letters + numbers)
 6. Confirm the passphrase
 7. File downloads automatically (`pubky-recovery-YYYY-MM-DD.recovery`)

 **Important:** Store your recovery file securely!
 You'll need it and your passphrase to restore your keys if you lose access to your device.

-## 🏗️ Architecture
+## Architecture

 ### Technology Stack